 - Ability to perform an uncomplicated postmortem examination, gross dissection, and diagnosis in two hours' time.

-For more information about the Forensic Pathology Fellowship, contact the program director:
+For more information about the Forensic Pathology Fellowship, contact the Associate Program Director:

 Forensic Pathology Fellowship